Among the Roman antiquities in this city is (..) a beautiful cistern, or rather sarcophagus, which

 In Spain, as well as in many other parts of the former Roman Empire, floor mosaics continue to be found because they have withstood the ravages of time owing to the sound technique which was employed in making them.

 This very large mosaic was found in 1860 in the centre of Roman Barcelona.
 It depicts a chariot race in the Circus Maximus of Rome.
 The lower band shows four charioteers, who wear costumes with the colour of the factions (Reds, Blues, Greens and Whites) who supported them; the upper band shows the spina (thorn), the raised area around which the chariots raced, which was embellished by a series of temples and altars.
-It does not show the full race course as in other mosaics depicting the same subject, e.g. at Villa del Casale in Sicily in the palaestra and in a small room and in a very similar mosaic in the Museum of Girona.
+It does not show the full race course as in other mosaics depicting the same subject, e.g. at Villa del Casale in Sicily in the palaestra and in a small room, in a very similar mosaic in the Museum of Girona and at Lyon.

 Archaeological Museum of Catalonia: Mosaic del Circ: details which bring to mind the Monument to Publius Aelius Gutta Calpurnianus, a Roman charioteer